ryxu-xo/ryxu-xo-autoplay/README.md

 2. **Event Filtering**: Only listen to events you need (debug logs removed)
 3. **Rate Limiting**: Respect rate limits to avoid blocking
 4. **Provider Selection**: Use the most appropriate provider for each source
-5. **Euralink Integration**: Use global Euralink instance for better performance
+5. **Lavalink Integration**: Use global Lavalink instance for better performance
 6. **Source-to-Source**: Maintains continuity for better user experience

 ### Resource Usage